WednyFernandes/traduzai/README.md

 ## 🔧 Configuration

 ### Language Configuration
-Edit the configuration variables at the top of `CreateTextVariables.jsx`:
+Edit the configuration variables at the top of `TraduzAI.jsx`:

 ```javascript
 // Your action name (must match exactly)